In our view, people focus too much on capitalising on certain types of data, but miss out on the bigger opportunities.

 Did the percentage look relatively weak?

 If it did, then read on.
-If it didn’t, then congratulations – something is working well (but you’re in the minority!).
+If it didn’t, then congratulations – something is working well, which would put you in the minority because most won’t be achieving that.

 Next skim through the visitors who got to the product or service page of interest.
 Now looking mainly at the part of the page that shows the organisation name, try to ignore those that can be identified as companies and focus on all the others.